NVIDIA/warp/docs/modules/fem.rst

 Particle-based quadrature and position lookups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The global :func:`.lookup` operator allows generating a :class:`.Sample` from an arbitraty position; this is illustrated in the ``example_streamlines.py`` example for generating 3D streamlines by tracing through a velocity field.
+The global :func:`.lookup` operator allows generating a :class:`.Sample` from an arbitrary position; this is illustrated in the ``example_streamlines.py`` example for generating 3D streamlines by tracing through a velocity field.

 This operator is also leveraged by the :class:`.PicQuadrature` to provide a way to define Particle-In-Cell quadratures from a set or arbitrary particles,